 For the measured MPDO (Theorem~\ref{mainthm}) we are conditioning on a classical system $\bar{B}$, which implies the CMI $I(A:C|\bar{B})$ equals to the average of the mutual information for each outcome state $\rho_{AC,\bar{B}=b}$.
-The outcome states are constructed by sequential CP self-maps, and these are contractions in the {\textit{Hilbert's projective metric}}.
+The outcome states are constructed by sequential CP self-maps, and these are contractions in {\textit{Hilbert's projective metric}}.
 The CMI decays exponentially if the contraction ratio of every CP-map is strictly less than 1, which holds if the maps are all strictly positive (Condition 2).
 We also provide a stronger condition, Condition 1, which guarantees strict positivity after certain coarse-graining.

-{\bf Structure of the paper.} We introduce basic concepts on MPDO and few backgrounds in Section~\ref{preliminary}.
+{\bf Structure of the paper.} We introduce basic concepts on MPDO and a few backgrounds in Section~\ref{preliminary}.
 In Section~\ref{main results}, we state our results and a conjecture on the data-processing inequality.
-The proofs are presented in Section~\ref{sec:proof} with several lemmas, whose detailed proof is left at Section~\ref{sec:proof of lemmas}.
+The proofs are presented in Section~\ref{sec:proof} with several lemmas, whose detailed proof is left to Section~\ref{sec:proof of lemmas}.